salsita/react-native-boilerplate/README.md

 			"json"
 		]
 	}
-- edit index.js: change `import App from './App'` to `import App from './src/index'`
+- edit index.js: change `import App from './App'` to `import App from './src/index'` and you can also remove the `App.js`
 - DONE!